 - If you’re not clear about what’s required, ask: either post to a forum on the online course page or email your lecturer.
 (You could phone but it’s better to have a record of the answer.)

 What if I'm not told what's required?

 - Some lecturers assume that students will know how to present work of the required standard or quality and don’t give specific instructions.

-- If this is the case, follow the general guidelines below.
+- If this is the case, ask your lecturer if there are any specific guidelines.
+If there aren't, follow the general guidelines below.

 Formatting and layout